 Travel insurance is a priority for us in preparing for a trip.
 It's not an exciting cost of travel, nor something anyone ever really wants to pay, but I'd rather pay it and eliminate a potential expensive disaster and huge amount of hassle.
 The peace of mind it gives makes it worth spending money on something that rarely eventuates.
 We recommend taking time to find the right coverage for you.
 Understand what your needs are, the risk level you're willing to take, how much luggage you want to cover, and what the potential loss will be for cancelled trips, etc. Never skip out on medical coverage!

-On their blog Caz and Craig recommend World Nomads as well.
+On their blog, Caz and Craig recommend World Nomads.

 British Travel Blogger Doesn't Leave Home Without It

 Our mantra is “never leave home without it.”
 From personal experience I can vouch for this.
 In 2004 when my dad was taken ill while on a cruise his insurance was crucial.
 Without his insurance we as a family would have been bankrupted.
 His stay in the cruise ship hospital, an unscheduled stop at the Panama Canal, ambulance, and three week hospital stay in Panama, plus a medical team being sent from the UK to escort him home on two flights cost over £250,000.
 Few people can afford such a figure.
 When you have huge emotional worries, you really don't need financial ones as well.

 For us, the basic coverage includes a minimum of £10 million for medical care, including repatriation.
 Our travel insurance is covered by one of our banks and we get a better deal due to holding an account with them.